 Terms & conditions are the contract with a credit card company.
 The conditions explain your responsibilities as a cardholder and what happens if you break the agreement.
 Terms & conditions can change at any time, but the credit card company is required to inform consumers within 30 days of changes.

-Financial jargon isn’t always easy to grasp, and if you’re struggling to understand credit card terms, there’s no better time to learn than now.
+Financial jargon isn’t always easy to grasp, and if you’re struggling to understand credit card terms, our credit counseling advice is to learn now.

 Terms & Conditions Aren’t All the Same